Kanazawanaoaki/mohou/README.md

 This package implements imitation learning trainer and executor using pytorch.
 Currently the library targets autoencoder-lstm-type behavior cloning.

 ### Tutorial demo

+<img src="https://user-images.githubusercontent.com/38597814/155882282-f40af02b-99aa-41b3-bd43-fe7b7d0c2d96.gif" width="30%" /><img src="https://user-images.githubusercontent.com/38597814/155882252-5739fa16-baf7-4a26-b88f-24e106ea0dd1.gif" width="30%" />

+left: teaching sample (~/.mohou/pipeline_test_RGBD/sample.gif)
+right: testing sample (~/.mohou/pipeline_test_RGBD/feedback_simulation.gif)

 Running [`pipeline/demo.sh`](/pipeline/demo.sh) is a good first step.

-<img src="https://user-images.githubusercontent.com/38597814/155882282-f40af02b-99aa-41b3-bd43-fe7b7d0c2d96.gif" width="30%" /><img src="https://user-images.githubusercontent.com/38597814/155882252-5739fa16-baf7-4a26-b88f-24e106ea0dd1.gif" width="30%" />

-(left: a sample in the dataset, right: feedback simulation result in new box position)

-A key concept of this library is a "project", where all data, learned models, result visualizations and logs are stored in a project directory `~/.mohou/{project_name}`.
+Note that a key concept of this library is a "project", where all data, learned models, result visualizations and logs are stored in a project directory `~/.mohou/{project_name}`.
+Below will explains each component of the `demo.sh`.

 - `kuka_reaching.py` creates `MultiEpisodeChunk.pkl` which consists of `n` sample trajectories that reaches to the box in the image (stored in `~/.mohou/{project_name}/).
 The datachunk consists of sequences of `RGBImage` and `DepthImage` and `AngleVector`.
 Also, one of the trajectory image in the chunk is visualized as `~/.mohou/{project_name}/sample.gif`.